What is advertising?

 With the exception of radio advertising, most advertising platforms are highly visual.
 If you don't already know about the ‘Rule of 7’, it asserts that consumers have to see something seven times to remember it.
-So consistency and quality across your advertising is important.
+So consistency and quality across your advertising are important.
 Ads that are colourful and easy to read are often the most effective, while ads that are busy or look amateur can send a negative message about your show.
-It may be a worthwhile investment to hire a graphic designer if you have the resources, or look at some online tutorials for easy photo editing software.
+It may be a worthwhile investment to hire a graphic designer if you have the resources or look at some online tutorials for easy photo editing software.